LoyolaChicagoBooks/cder/source/events.rst

 As you can see, the three model states map directly to the view states from the previous subsection, and the transitions enabled in each model state map to the buttons enabled in each view state.
+This is not always the case, though, and we will see examples in a later section of an application with multiple model states but only a single view state.

 GUI widgets as event sources
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^